cschrock1/cschrock1/README.md

 # Hi, I'm Cullen Schrock
 I'm a computer science student at Grace College in Winona Lake, IN, concentrating in cybersecurity and AI.
+Right now, I’m building a foundation in full-stack development while also exploring how data and AI can solve real-world problems.
+I enjoy working on projects that challenge me to connect what I’ve learned in class with practical applications, whether that’s designing a database, experimenting with cybersecurity tools, or building simple web applications.

 ## Technologies & Tools
 - **Languages:** Python, Java, C++, JavaScript, SQL